-- 2. The progress made by the academy in meeting the goals established in the academy improvement plan. - 3.
-Student attendance. - 4.
-Student, parent and teacher feedback and other information considered pertinent by the Board. - F. For the purposes of conducting annual year-end evaluations under the performance evaluation system, by the beginning of the 2016-2017 school year, the Educational Service Provider shall adopt and implement one (1) or more of the evaluation tools for teachers, or administrators, if available, that are included on the list established and maintained by the Michigan Department of Education.
+- 2. The progress made by the academy in meeting the goals established in the academy improvement plan. - Student attendance. - 4.
+Student, parent and teacher feedback and other information considered pertinent by the Board. - F. For the purposes of conducting annual year-end evaluations under the performance evaluation system, the Educational Service Provider shall adopt and implement one (1) or more of the evaluation tools for teachers, or administrators, if available, that are included on the list established and maintained by the Michigan Department of Education.
 However, if the Educational Service Provider has one (1) or more local evaluation tools for administrators or modifications of an evaluation tool on the list, and the academy complies with G., below, the academy may conduct annual year-end evaluations for School Leaders or academy administrators using one (1) or more local evaluation tools or modifications.
-The evaluation tools shall be used consistently among the schools operated by the Academy so that all similarly situated academy administrators are evaluated using the same measures. - G. Beginning with the 2016-2017 school year, the Board shall post on its public website all of the following information about the measures it uses for its performance evaluation system for school administrators: - 1.
+The evaluation tools shall be used consistently among the schools operated by the Academy so that all similarly situated academy administrators are evaluated using the same measures. - G. The Board shall post on its public website all of the following information about the measures it uses for its performance evaluation system for school administrators: - 1.
 The research base for the evaluation framework, instrument, and process or, if the Educational Service Provider adapts or modifies an evaluation tool from the MDOE list, the research base for the listed evaluation tool and an assurance that the adaptations or modifications do not compromise the validity of that research base. - 2.
 The identity and qualifications of the author or authors or, if the Educational Service Provider adapts or modifies an evaluation tool from the MDOE list, the identity and qualifications of a person with expertise in teacher evaluations who has reviewed the adapted or modified evaluation tool. - 3.
 Either evidence of reliability, validity, and efficacy or a plan for developing that evidence or, if the Educational Service Provider adapts or modifies an evaluation tool from the MDOE list, an assurance that the adaptations or modifications do not compromise the reliability, validity, or efficacy of the evaluation tool or the evaluation process. - 4.
 The evaluation frameworks and rubrics with detailed descriptors for each performance level on key summative indicators. - 5.
-A description of the processes for conducting classroom observations, collecting evidence, conducting evaluation conferences, developing performance ratings, and developing performance improvement plans.
+A description of the processes for conducting classroom observations, collecting evidence, conducting evaluation conferences, developing performance ratings, and developing performance improvement plans. - 6.
+A description of the plan for providing evaluators and observers with training.

-- 6. A description of the plan for providing evaluators and observers with training. - H. Beginning with the 2016-2017 school year: - 1.
-The Educational Service Provider shall provide training to school administrators on the measures used by the Academy in its performance evaluation system and on how each of the measures is used.
+- H. The Educational Service Provider shall also: - Provide training to school administrators on the measures used by the Academy in its performance evaluation system and on how each of the measures is used.
 This training may be provided by the Educational Service Provider or by a consortium consisting of 2 or more public school academies. - 2.
-The Educational Service Provider shall ensure that training is provided to all evaluators and observers.
+Ensure that training is provided to all evaluators and observers.
 The training shall be provided by an individual who has expertise in the evaluation tool or tools used by the Educational Service Provider, which may include either a consultant on that evaluation tool or framework or an individual who has been trained to train others in the use of the evaluation tool or tools.
 The Educational Service Provider may provide the training in the use of the evaluation tool or tools if the trainer has expertise in the evaluation tool or tools.